Evidence for Disorder Induced Delocalization in Graphite

 For contacting the plateaus, we first cover parts of the exterior edges of both plateaus with $\mathrm{SiO_2}$ of at least $80\,$nm thickness \cite{NoteFab1} in order to prevent short-circuiting the c-axis.
 Contacts (typically a few hundred nanometers in width) and bonding pads are patterned in a final e-beam step, evaporating a Ti/Au layer thicker than $110\,$nm ($\mathrm{SiO_2}$ thickness plus $30\,$nm).
 A typical device is shown in Fig. \ref{device}(c).
-All resistances are measured with a standard 4-wire lock-in technique.
-This layout allows measurements of both $\rho_{ab}$ and $\rho_{c}$ on the same device, as needed to obtain the anisotropy, but requires resistivity corrections due to geometry inherent conduction path mixing.
+All resistances are measured with standard 4-wire lock-in techniques.
+This layout allows measurements of both $\rho_{ab}$ and $\rho_{c}$ on the same device, as needed to obtain the anisotropy.
+However, due to variations in the current distribution related to the individual device geometries, corrections to the measured resistances must be applied.
+We do this by means of a rough estimate based on the simplified geometry shown in Fig.\,\ref{device}(a).
+In addition, we also performed more elaborate numerical calculations of the current distribution to verify the observed effects \cite{SOM}.

-The in-plane resistivity $\rho_{ab}=R_{ab} A_{ab}/l_{ab}$ is estimated from the 4-wire resistance $R_{ab}$ with current and voltage probes on the same plateau and assuming a simple rectangular shape of the graphite sample, with voltage probe distance $l_{ab}$ and total graphite cross section $A_{ab}$ (see Fig.\,\ref{device}(a)).
-This is a good approximation for thin samples, if the anisotropy is smaller than $l_{ab}/d\sim250$.
-For large anisotropy -- as seen in most samples -- the extracted $\rho_{ab}$ presents an upper bound due to an effectively thinner conduction layer, since the current cannot penetrate easily along the highly resistive c-axis.
-The $\rho_{ab}$ extracted here (see Table\,\ref{caxis}, and Fig.\,\ref{stepdep}) agree rather well with literature \cite{primak, edman, royal, tongay}, typically giving $\rho_{ab}\sim1\,\mu\Omega\,m$.
-Moreover, $\rho_{ab}$ appears independent of the graphite thickness and is similar for NG and HOPG samples, as seen in Fig.\,\ref{stepdep}, open symbols.
+The in-plane resistivity $\rho_{ab}=R_{ab} A_{ab}/l_{ab}$ is estimated from the 4-wire resistance $R_{ab}$ with current and voltage probes on the same plateau and assuming a simple rectangular shape of the graphite sample, with voltage probe distance $l_{ab}$ and total graphite cross section $A_{ab}$ [see Fig.\,\ref{device}(a)].
+This is a good approximation for thin, elongated samples, small anisotropy and evenly distributed contacts.
+For realistic devices as the one shown in Fig.\,\ref{device}(b)+(c) and for large anisotropy, the extracted $\rho_{ab}$ presents an upper bound.
+Since the current cannot penetrate easily along the highly resistive c-axis and it's in-plane distribution is not homogeneous between the current contacts, the effective conduction channel is thinner and narrower than our estimate, thus reducing the actual resistivity below the estimate given here.
+Nevertheless, the $\rho_{ab}$ extracted (see Fig.\,\ref{stepdep} and Table\,I in Ref.\,\cite{SOM}) agree rather well with literature \cite{primak, edman, royal, tongay}.
+Moreover, $\rho_{ab}$ appears independent of the graphite thickness and is similar for NG (from two different sources, Indian NG and Madagascar NG) and HOPG samples, as seen in Fig.\,\ref{stepdep}, open symbols.